aldosimon/GitGudSecurity/docs/index.md

 ## Workflow

 Currently I use obsidian, but have just moved from notion, so a bunch of notes is missing and/or still in process of moving.
-In general this is the workflow[^1] for GitGugSecurity:
+In general this is the workflow[^1] for GitGudSec Notes:

 ```mermaid
 graph TD